prooph/event-store-adapter-benchmarks/README.md

 ## Installation

 You can install prooph/event-store-adapter-benchmarks via cloning this repository and calling `composer install`.
+If you are running PHP 7, run this command afterwards: `composer require alcaeus/mongo-php-adapter ^1.0`.

 ## Benchmark results using PHP 7